What Is Binance Coin?

 Before buying Binance Coin, it is worth remembering that you should do your own research on the fundamentals, ecosystem, and trajectory of BNB.
 While this investment could provide eye-catching returns, it could also lead to partial losses in the short term.

-So far, BNB price has been mostly unfazed by these developments, possibly because of its supply and demand dynamics.
-The maximum supply of BNB is already in circulation and Binance Coin is constantly being removed or “burnt” from the network in order to raise the value of BNB.
+So far, BNB's price has been mostly unfazed by these developments, possibly because of its supply and demand dynamics.
+The maximum supply of BNB is already in circulation and Binance Coin is constantly being removed or “burnt” from the network in order to raise the value of the BNB price.
 These supply crunches can act as a counterweight against any unforeseen shocks to the wider crypto market that may deflate the price of the coin.